aceakash/programming-exercises/web_development.md

 ## Part 5

-Change the endpoint `/hello?name=Bruce` (without language path variable) to read the `Accept-Language` header and respond in the appropriate languages.
-Only support the previously listed languages.
+Change the hello endpoint to remove the path variable and instead read the `Accept-Language` header and respond in the appropriate languages.

 ## Part 6

-If not done already, write fast, isolated tests for the above functionality.

-## Part 7

 Write a HTTP client for the server implemented above.